SFDO-Community-Sprints/DLRS-Documentation/README.md

   root.
 GitHub fills this in automatically; locally you supply it so links and images resolve the same way they will once published.

-Then open **http://localhost:4000/DLRS-Documentation/**.
+Then open `http://localhost:4000/DLRS-Documentation/` in your browser.
 Jekyll rebuilds automatically as you edit.